PatrickKanert/Kamind-Backend/README.md

 ---

-## 👥 Entwickler
+## 👥 Developer Notes

-Wenn du Änderungen am Backend machst:
+If you're making changes to the backend:

-- Achte darauf, die Serializers, Views und URL-Router synchron zu halten
+- Keep serializers, views, and URL routing in sync
-- Das Frontend ist bewusst einfach gehalten – Anpassungen (Login, API-Calls) erfolgen in `api.js`, `login.js`, etc.
+- The frontend is deliberately minimal – changes (e.g. login, API calls) are handled in `api.js`, `login.js`, etc.

 ---

-## 📝 Lizenz
+## 📝 License

-Dieses Projekt ist ein internes Lernprojekt für die Developer Akademie.
-Es ist nicht für kommerzielle Nutzung oder Weitergabe bestimmt.
+This project is an internal learning project for the Developer Akademie.
+It is not intended for commercial use or distribution.

 ---